 Ornamental Goose Breeds

 Canada geese and Egyptian geese are technically not domesticated.
 They are tamed but still considered wild.
 Canada geese, like all geese, tame relatively easily (as compared to say, a chukar or a peacock).
-Wild flocks may become resident on golf courses and playing fields, where they become a nuisance.
+Wild flocks may become residents on golf courses and playing fields, where they become a nuisance.
 They adapt to confinement and breed well.
 They are about the same size as Chinese and Roman geese, at 12 pounds for a gander and 10 pounds for a goose.
 The Eastern or Common subspecies is the one recognized for exhibition, but many color variations exist.

 The Egyptian is not a true goose breed, but a bird between a dabbling duck and a goose.
-It’s biologically classified as a Shelduck, a subfamily in the duck, goose and swan family.
+It’s biologically classified as a Shelduck, a subfamily in the duck, goose, and swan family.
 They are the smallest of the recognized breeds and the smallest geese raised domestically, at 5 • pounds for ganders and 4 • pounds for geese.
-Egyptian geese were considered sacred by the ancient Egyptians, and appeared in much of their artwork.
+Egyptian geese were considered sacred by the ancient Egyptians and appeared in much of their artwork.

 Although not recognized for exhibition, the Nene goose is sometimes kept in captivity.
 Because of its status as a federally endangered species, special permits are required.
 It’s a small wild goose, related to Canada geese, typically weighing around five pounds, females slightly smaller than males.
 It’s Hawaii’s state bird, but nearly became extinct in the 20th century.
-Its attractive ‘striped’ plumage (actually, diagonal rows of white feathers with black skin showing through), buff-colored cheeks and black head are distinctive.
+Its attractive ‘striped’ plumage (actually, diagonal rows of white feathers with black skin showing through), buff-colored cheeks, and black head are distinctive.
 It’s so friendly and tame that the public is cautioned against making pets of it in its native state.
 Being too friendly can expose it to dangers, such as becoming road kill.

 Bakers prize goose eggs for baked goods.
-They can substitute for chicken eggs but not one-for-one.
+They can substitute for chicken eggs, but not one-for-one.
 Weigh them and use the appropriate amount, or figure roughly one goose egg equals two chicken eggs.
 The white is thicker and won’t whip up as well as chicken egg whites do.

 Goose eggs are popular for decorative crafts, called eggeury.
 They are offered as a separate product, in five sizes, by Schlitz Foods, the supplier for most commercial table-ready goose.
-Metzer Farms sells its duck and goose eggs, making use of infertile eggs, in ten sizes for goose eggs, seven for duck.
+Metzer Farms sells its duck and goose eggs, making use of infertile eggs, in 10 sizes for goose eggs, and seven for duck.

 Ukrainian Pysanky is an intricate art of dying eggs with progressive colors in delicate geometric designs.
 The dyes are applied from the lightest to the darkest, with layers of bees’ wax protecting the lighter colors.
 They have many mythical and religious meanings.
 Adriana, a Ukrainian artist in California, relates on her site that the first Pysanky were decorated by the tears of the Blessed Virgin Mary, who was taking eggs to Pontius Pilate as a ransom for her son.
 Climbing the stairs, she tripped, and the Pysanky scattered all over the world.